Charge Susceptibility and Kubo Response in Hatsugai-Kohmoto-related Models

 For the cross terms, however, the numerator $f^{L}(\xi_{\mathbf {k +q}}) - f^{U}(\xi_{\mathbf k })$ indicates that it will no longer be just a delta function at the Fermi level.
 Instead, we shall integrate over a shell with finite thickness proportional to the interaction strength $U$, or the volume of single occupancy.
 The cross terms,

 also have a succinct form.
 The full susceptibility, \beq \chi^0_{\text{HK}} = \chi_{\text{dir}} + \chi_{\text{cro}} \eeq is a sum of the direct and cross terms.

 For Fermi liquids in which $P_L = P_U=P_F$, there is no zeroth-order term, and thus the lowest term would be of $O(q^2)$.
 Consequently, Eq. (\ref{eq:chi_cross}) comes solely from the mixing of the lower and upper Hubbard bands and is unique to a Mott system.
 It is worth noting that in the HK model, $\chi$ scales as $q^0$ in both 2D and 3D.
-Note that for Fermi liquids, $\chi$ scales as $q^2$ in both 2D and 3D.
-Eq. (\ref{eq:chi_cross}) tells us that the leading cross term is independent of momentum and is pinned to the frequency $\omega=U$.
+For Fermi liquids, $\chi$ scales as $q^2$ in both 2D and 3D.
+Eq. (\ref{eq:chi_cross}) tells us that the leading cross-term is independent of momentum and is pinned to the frequency $\omega=U$.

 Note however, that exactly at $\mathbf{q}=0$, the Lindhard function must vanish for nonzero $\omega$.
-This obtains because Kubo ensures that $\chi^0_\mathrm{HK}(\mathbf{q},\omega)$ is the Fourier transform of a retarded density-density correlation function, which vanishes identically when $\mathbf{q}=0$, a consequence of particle number conservation.
-This implies that Eq.~\eqref{eq:HK_lindhard} should be supplemented with a term proportional to $\delta_{\mathbf{q}0}$.
+This obtains because Kubo ensures that $\chi^0_\mathrm{HK}(\mathbf{q},\omega)$ is the Fourier transform of a retarded density-density correlation function, which vanishes identically when $\mathbf{q}=0$, a consequence of particle-number conservation.
+This implies that Eq.~\eqref{eq:HK_lindhard} should be supplemented with a term proportional to $\delta_{\mathbf{q}0}$ to count for this discontinuity.
 Since we will be working at small but nonzero $\mathbf{q}$ throughout, this will not affect our main results.
-However, it does imply that the HK Lindhard function has a removable discontinuity as $\mathbf{q}\rightarrow 0$.
+However, it does imply that the HK density response function has a removable discontinuity as $\mathbf{q}\rightarrow 0$.
 As we will see in Sec.~\ref{sec:current}, this discontinuity can be traced to the long-rangedness of the HK interaction in position space.
 We expect that for a short-range interaction, the discontinuity will be smoothed out, so that $\chi^0(\mathbf{q},\omega)$ still increases rapidly as a function of $\mathbf{q}$ for fixed $\omega$, distinct from its behavior in a Fermi liquid.
-In that sense, we can view $\chi_{\mathrm{HK}}^0(\mathbf{q},\omega)$ as an exaggerated approximation to the density response of a short-ranged interacting Mott system.
+In that sense, we can view $\chi_{\mathrm{HK}}^0(\mathbf{q},\omega)$ as an exaggerated approximation to the density response of a short-ranged interacting Mott system at finite $\mathbf{q}$.